Can’t Sleep? Here’s What May Help Beat Your Insomnia

 Almost a quarter of the U.S. population meets the strict diagnostic criteria for insomnia disorder.
 Here's how to beat insomnia.

 Insomnia is now at epidemic levels.
-Up to half of Americans suffer from at least one of the four cardinal insomnia symptoms:
+Up to half of Americans are wondering how to beat insomnia and suffer from at least one of the four cardinal insomnia symptoms:

 - Difficulty falling asleep

 Almost a quarter of the U.S. population meets the strict diagnostic criteria for insomnia disorder, in which the sleep disturbance (or associated daytime fatigue) causes significant distress or impairment in important areas of functioning.